How Much Does A Post Frame Home Cost? - Image

 Porches – $30/square foot

-These prices are including a professional builder like Milmar to construct a dried-in shell (weather tight, completed exterior) complete with materials windows/entry doors.
+These prices are including a professional builder like Milmar to construct a dried-in shell (weather tight, completed exterior) complete with materials and a few basic windows/doors

-We typically figure a window/entry door budget of around $1,000 per window/door and that covers a quality residential window with some customization.
+You typically can figure a window/entry door budget of around $1,000 per window/door and that covers a quality residential window with some customization.
 You can shave some money off that by choosing simple style windows in white many times.

 Now there is a lot more to a house than just the shell, so how much is the rest going to cost?